BookStackApp/BookStack/dev/docs/logical-theme-system.md

 use BookStack\Facades\Theme;
 use BookStack\Theming\ThemeEvents;

-// Log custom message on user login Theme::listen(ThemeEvents::AUTH_LOGIN, function($method, $user) {
+// Logs custom message on user login Theme::listen(ThemeEvents::AUTH_LOGIN, function($method, $user) {
     Log::info("Login via {$method} for {$user->name}");
 });

-// Add a `/info` public URL endpoint that emits php debug details Theme::listen(ThemeEvents::APP_BOOT, function($app) {
+// Adds a `/info` public URL endpoint that emits php debug details Theme::listen(ThemeEvents::APP_BOOT, function($app) {
     \Route::get('info', function() {
-        phpinfo(); // Don't do this on a production instance });
+        phpinfo(); // Don't do this on a production instance!
     });
+});
 ```

-### Custom Socialite Service Example
+## Custom Socialite Service Example

 The below shows an example of adding a custom reddit socialite service to BookStack.
 BookStack exposes a helper function for this via `Theme::addSocialDriver` which sets the required config and event listeners in the platform.